shanti-uva/geoserver/README.md

   + Change admin password.
   + Remove the file `masterpw.info` after reading it.
   + Review and setup all the security settings on your server before publishing on an public server.
+  + Check the WMS configuration to `Output bounding box for every supported CRS`

 Geoserver will be ready for use.